On this page

 Q: Which claim submission deadline applies to a non-contracted physician or provider?
 Is it the 95-day filing requirement in 28 TAC §21.2806, or is it the 11-month time frame allowed in the Civil Practices and Remedies Code?
 How will non-contracted or out-of-state providers be made aware of the correct time frame?

 A: The 95-day claim filing deadlines of Texas Insurance Code §1301.102(a) and §843.337 apply to all physicians and providers who submit claims to a Managed Care Carrier (MCC), regardless of the physician's or provider's contracting status.
 Since these statutes apply only to a physician or provider who is licensed in this state, an out-of-state physician or provider is not subject to the 95-day claim filing deadline.
-Claims filed for services rendered to persons who are not covered under a MCC plan are subject to the claim filing deadlines in Chapter 146, Title 6, Civil Practices and Remedies Code.
+Claims filed for services rendered to persons who are not covered under an MCC plan are subject to the claim filing deadlines in Chapter 146, Title 6, Civil Practices and Remedies Code.
 TDI and the stakeholder associations are making extensive educational efforts to inform all physicians and providers of the requirements of this law.

-Electronic Claims, Clearinghouses, and Payers
+Electronic Claims, Clearinghouses, and MCCs

 A: If an electronic claim that is subject to the prompt pay laws is submitted and received at the payer's designated claim address in a HIPAA-compliant electronic format, then the claim is subject to the 30-day prompt pay timeframe for electronic claims.

-Filing Deadlines for Appeals of MCCs' Underpayments or Requests for Refund
+Filing Deadlines for Appeals of MCC's Underpayments or Requests for Refund

 A: A preferred provider that receives less than 100 percent of the contracted rate with a notice of intent to audit must notify the MCC within 270 days in compliance with 28 TAC §21.2815(f)(2) to qualify to receive a penalty for the underpaid amount.